Don’t expect help from me.

 Why should I?
 What’s in it for me?

 I did the hard work I needed to do to get my certificate and build my business.
-Why would I want to make it easier for potential competition?
 Isn’t it in my best interest to have other operators jump through the same hoops I did and prove they’re worthy of getting a Part 135 certificate?
 Wouldn’t I rather be sharing the skies with pilots who passed muster with the FAA?
 Wouldn’t I rather refer overflow business to an operator I know has the ability to do his own homework?

 You want a Part 135 certificate?
 Take my advice: Call your local FSDO and set up a meeting to get started.
 Then put a smile on your face, roll up your sleeves, and get to work.